Plan Your Projects and Save Yourself from Spaghetti Codes

 Plan for Change.
 The only constant in software development is change.
 Design your system to accommodate changes with minimal disruption.
 Use interfaces, dependency injection, and other techniques that allow components to be modified or replaced without affecting the entire system.

-Remember, spaghetti code is not inevitable—it's the result of rushed decisions, poor planning, and neglected maintenance.
+Remember, spaghetti code is not inevitable.
+It's the result of rushed decisions, poor planning, and neglected maintenance.
 By investing in proper planning and architecture, you can create code that remains clean, maintainable, and adaptable throughout its lifetime.